 There’s not much to do in the area itself, but this is part of the charm!
 If you want to find something to keep the kids entertained, neighbouring Casa Marina is also an excellent spot.

-Peaceful Apartment in Smathers Beach – Moondance at La Brisa
+Peaceful Apartment in Smathers Beach – Seaside condo with pool

 If you have a little more money to spend, check out this luxurious condo.
 The spacious interiors are complemented with thoughtful interior design, creating a bright and breezy vibe.
-La Brisa Condominium Complex is known as one of the best in Key West, with more sports and dining facilities than you’ll have time to get through.
+This Condominium Complex comes with two pools, private parking, a tennis court and a shuffleboard area.

 Roomy Condo in Smathers Beach – Driftwood Dreams